Staff Links

 She holds a Bachelor of Science in Chemistry from the University of Saskatchewan, a Bachelor of Education from the University of Regina and a Master of Education in Educational Leadership and Administration from the University of Calgary.

-Assistant Superintendent (Human Resources) Ryan Brennan
+Assistant Superintendent (Human Resources) Michelle Guillou

 Chelsea Prince joined the district in 2007 and has held multiple roles such as teacher, department head, Vice Principal, Principal, and now Director of Instruction: Indigenous Education.
-Chelsea is a Mohawk of the Bay of of Quinte and a tireless advocate for social justice, vulnerable students, and Truth and Reconciliation.
+Chelsea is a Mohawk of the Bay of Quinte and a tireless advocate for social justice, vulnerable students, and Truth and Reconciliation.
 She is also passionate about curriculum, assessment, and inclusion of Indigenous content across the curriculum areas.
 Chelsea has worked with the Ministry of Education, the First Nations Education Steering Committee, and CBC to develop curriculum, assessments, and teacher resource guides, and was part of the team that wrote the First Peoples Principles of Learning.
 She has a Bachelor of Arts in English, a Bachelor of Education (Secondary Focus), and a Master of Arts in Teaching and Learning, all from University of British Columbia campuses.

-Chelsea is very excited to take on this new role and is committed to improving outcomes and connection for Indigenous students from Kindergarten to Grade 12 and beyond, and ensuring that Indigenous focussed curriculum and content in our schools is supported and implemented well.
+Chelsea is very excited to take on this new role and is committed to improving outcomes and connection for Indigenous students from Kindergarten to Grade 12 and beyond, and ensuring that Indigenous focused curriculum and content in our schools is supported and implemented well.
 Her experience working with student achievement data, graduation rates, curriculum, provincial assessment, and K-12 school leadership provide an excellent foundation for this role.
 She is looking forward to continuing to build strong relationships with students, district staff, Indigenous community members and rightsholders, and district stakeholders.

 When not at work, Chelsea loves spending time with family, hiking, reading, cooking, travelling, and being outside.